5 steps to ensure HIPAA compliance on mobile devices

 HIPAA compliance for BYOD vs. corporate-owned endpoints

-With corporate devices, organizations have complete control and can enforce the highest security controls and device monitoring.
-This can include complex passcode policies, full wipe and reset capabilities, always-on VPN and more.
+With corporate-owned devices, organizations typically have the highest level of control and can enforce security controls and device monitoring more consistently.
+This can include complex passcode policies, full wipe and reset capabilities, always-on VPN and similar controls.

 5 steps to ensure HIPAA compliance on mobile devices